Resource-efficient quantum correlation measurements via multicopy neural network methods: Introduction

-In this paper, we attempt to overcome these limitations by combining a multicopy estimation (MCE) approach with artificial neural networks.
-We extend the theoretical foundations of the multicopy measurement approach presented in ~\cite{PhysRevA.95.022331,PhysRevA.97.012107} with several important improvements.
-First, we discuss the practical implementation on NISQ devices, presenting a first experimental implementation of multicopy measurements on the currently available quantum processors and simulators, attempting to address the practical challenges of noise, limited connectivity, and finite sampling statistics.
-We then introduce a Maximum Likelihood Estimation (MLE) framework for multicopy measurements that improves robustness to experimental noise.
-The proposed approach takes into account the polynomial nature of higher-degree multicopy observables, in contrast to the quadratic optimization used in traditional QST.
-Next, we explain how we identify the minimal set of measurements required to estimate degrees of entanglement and Bell's nonlocality using systematic SHAP (SHapley Additive exPlanations) analysis~\cite{lundberg2017unifiedapproachinterpretingmodel}.
-This allowed us to reduce the experimental complexity from 15 to just 5 measurements.
-We also show how neural networks can further improve the processing of measurement data from a multicopy approach.
-In this way, we have significantly improved the robustness to noise compared to direct computation in some measurement ranges.
-In addition, we offer a comprehensive comparison with randomized measurement techniques~\cite{elben2020cross}, estimating gains in terms of query complexity, fault tolerance, and resource requirements.
-Finally, we analyze the scalability of our approach for larger quantum systems.
-We demonstrate polynomial rather than exponential scaling for pairwise correlations.
+In this paper, we present a comprehensive approach to overcome these limitations by combining a multicopy estimation (MCE) methodology with artificial neural networks.
+Building upon the theoretical foundations of multicopy measurement developed in~\cite{PhysRevA.95.022331,PhysRevA.97.012107}, we introduce several significant improvements that bridge the gap between theoretical possibilities and practical implementation on current quantum hardware.
+Our contributions address multiple challenges in quantum correlation measurement through a cohesive framework.
+First, we demonstrate the first experimental implementation of multicopy measurements on currently available quantum processors and simulators, directly confronting practical challenges of noise, limited connectivity, and finite sampling statistics that have previously hindered the application of these techniques.
+Second, we introduce a Maximum Likelihood Estimation (MLE) framework specifically tailored for multicopy measurements that substantially improves robustness to experimental noise.
+This novel approach takes into account the polynomial nature of higher-degree multicopy observables, providing a significant advantage over the quadratic optimization traditionally used in QST.
+To further enhance efficiency, we apply systematic SHAP (SHapley Additive exPlanations) analysis~\cite{lundberg2017unifiedapproachinterpretingmodel} to identify the minimal set of measurements required for reliable entanglement and Bell nonlocality estimation.
+This innovative application of SHAP enables us to dramatically reduce the experimental complexity from 15 measurements to just 5, representing a 67\% reduction in measurement requirements.
+We then demonstrate how neural networks can process this measurement data with enhanced noise robustness compared to direct computation, creating a practical pathway for implementation on noisy intermediate-scale quantum (NISQ) devices.
+Our work also includes a comprehensive comparison with randomized measurement techniques~\cite{elben2020cross}, providing a detailed analysis of relative gains in query complexity, fault tolerance, and resource requirements.
+Finally, we analyze the scalability of our approach for larger quantum systems, demonstrating more favorable scaling characteristics for pairwise correlations compared to traditional methods.
+A key advantage of our approach is the substantial reduction in query complexity compared to traditional QST.
+For a two-qubit system, QST requires 15 different measurement settings (3 measurement settings per qubit for each of the 4 subsystems, plus joint measurements).
+In contrast, our multicopy method requires at most 11 measurements to determine the entanglement measure (such as negativity) and 12 measurements to evaluate a Bell-CHSH nonlocality measure for arbitrary two-qubit states.
+Most importantly, by integrating an artificial neural network (ANN) with our optimized SHAP selection method, we demonstrate that only $5$ carefully selected measurements are sufficient for accurate entanglement quantification.
+This represents a $67\%$ reduction in the number of measurements required compared to QST, a significant resource savings for experimental implementations.
+The advantage of our approach becomes even more pronounced as the system size increases.
+Regarding a system with $n$ qubits: (i) For QST, $O(4^n)$ measurement settings are needed, and the scaling increases exponentially with system size. (ii) Multicopy with a neural network has a constant factor improvement over QST and scales as $O(2^n)$.
+While our method still exhibits exponential scaling with system size, the reduction in the exponent's base from 4 to 2 represents a quadratic improvement in scaling behavior.
+This translates to a substantial practical advantage for moderately sized systems relevant to near-term quantum hardware, potentially enabling entanglement characterization of systems that would be prohibitively expensive to measure using conventional approaches.